HSBC Bank Australia: History

+In 1986, HSBC Australia launched its Commercial Financial Services offering, followed by Personal Financial Services in 1991.
+It achieved profitability in 1992.

+In 1995, it introduced discount home loans in Australia, and 1997 saw the introduction of telephone banking and credit cards.
+HSBC InvestDirect (Australia) Limited was established in 1998.

+In 2001, HSBC Australia acquired NRMA Building Society Limited, and launched Internet banking for personal customers.

+Further deals followed in 2005, when the bank's Australian asset management business was sold to Challenger Financial Service, and 2006, with the sales of its broker-originated mortgage book to Firstmac; margin lending portfolio to St. George; and online stockbroking business to E-Trade.
+HSBC Australia, as well as the acquisition of the Westpac sub-custody business in Australia and New Zealand.
+A global investment arm launched in 2008.

-In January 2025, HSBC was studying options to restructure its Australian business including a sale of its consumer banking business, while keeping the commercial banking operation.
+By January 2025, HSBC was studying options to restructure its Australian business including a sale of its consumer banking business, while keeping the commercial banking operation.

+In July 2026, HSBC announced that they would close their Australian branches within 18 months.
+HSBC's mortgage and personal loan portfolio will be sold to Blackstone pending regulatory approval.
+HSBC's other retail products will be discontinued.

 Products and services

 Bank accounts

 HSBC offers a wide range of bank accounts in Australia, including transaction and savings accounts, term deposits, and foreign currency accounts.

-All of HSBC's transaction accounts include a linked Visa Debit card, fee-free access to over 3000 ATMs Australia-wide, which include those from HSBC and banks that offer access to fee-free ATMs, access to mobile and internet banking, and are rated 5 stars for outstanding value by Canstar.

 HSBC Premier, which is available in Australia and other markets within the HSBC Group, is a premium banking service that is available for its wealthy clients and includes a personal financial planning service, an online share trading platform, and SMSF assistance to advise upon all types of personal and business investments.